material-components/material-components-ios/components/NavigationBar/README.md

 The Navigation Bar component is a view composed of a left and right Button Bar and either a title label or a custom title view.

-Consistent with iOS design guidelines, the title in the navigation bar is centered by default.
-However, certain use cases may warrant use of a left aligned title such as: when there is a strong relationship between the title and additional content appearing in the navigation bar, or where centering the title causes ambiguity.
 <!--{: .intro }-->

 ### Material Design Specifications